VishnuKugarthi/customer_support_ai_agent/README.md

 Common issues and solutions:

 1. CORS errors:
-   - Ensure CORS_ORIGINS in .env matches your frontend URL
+   - Ensure your main.py file contain the frontend URL as a origin.
    - Check if frontend is using the correct backend URL

 2. Agent not responding: